sigedu-org/website/_pages/bea/current.md

 ## Workshop Description

-In its 16th year, the BEA Workshop continues to be a leading venue for NLP innovation for educational applications, and one of the largest one-day workshops in the ACL community. ​The workshop’s continuous growth illustrates an alignment between societal need and technological advances.
+In its 16th year, the BEA Workshop continues to be a leading venue for NLP innovation for educational applications, and one of the largest one-day workshops in the ACL community.
+The workshop’s continuous growth illustrates an alignment between societal need and technological advances.
 The COVID-19 pandemic brings a necessary expansion for remote learning across the educational space from early primary education through secondary, adult education, and for workforce learning.
 BEA2021 will have a sub-theme and will welcome research that can support remote and hybrid learning contexts.

 NLP capabilities now support an array of activities for learning domain knowledge, including writing, speaking, reading, science, and mathematics, and the related intra- (e.g., self-confidence) and inter-personal (e.g., collaboration) domains that support achievement across learning domains.
 Within these domains, the community continues to develop and deploy innovative NLP approaches for use in educational settings.
 In the writing and speech domains, automated writing evaluation (AWE) and speech scoring applications, respectively, are commercially deployed for high-stakes assessments and for formative, instructional assessments in classrooms and online learning contexts.
 The current educational and assessment landscape in K-12, higher education, and adult learning (in academic and workplace settings) fosters a strong interest in technologies that yield user log data and analytics that support proficiency measures for complex constructs across learning domains.
 For writing, there is a focus on innovation that supports writing tasks requiring source use, argumentative discourse, and factual content accuracy.
 For speech, there is an interest in advancing automated scoring to include the evaluation of discourse and content features in responses to spoken assessments.
 General advances in speech technology have renewed interest in spoken dialog and multimodal systems for instruction and assessment, for instance, for workplace interviews and & simulated teaching environments.
-The explosive growth of mobile applications for game-based and simulation applications for instruction and assessment is another place where NLP can ​play​ ​a​ ​large​ ​role,​ ​especially​ ​in​ ​language​ ​learning.
+The explosive growth of mobile applications for game-based and simulation applications for instruction and assessment is another place where NLP can play a large role, especially in language learning.
 Due to the immediate need for greater online learning and resources, we expect that NLP technology for education will broaden its reach and expand into the essential personalized learning space with text, speech, and multimodal applications.

 The 16th BEA workshop will have oral presentation sessions and a large poster session to maximize the amount of original work presented.
 The workshop will continue to expose the NLP community to technologies that identify novel opportunities for the use of NLP in education in English, and languages other than English.
 The workshop will solicit both full and short papers for either oral or poster presentation.
 We will solicit papers that incorporate NLP methods, including, but not limited to: automated scoring of open-ended textual and spoken responses; game-based instruction and assessment; educational data mining; intelligent tutoring; peer review, grammatical error detection; learner cognition; spoken dialog; multimodal applications; tools for teachers & test developers; and use of corpora.
-Research that incorporates NLP methods for use with mobile and game-based platforms will be of​ ​special​ ​interest.​ ​We also plan to hold an expert panel to address how NLP technology can support urgent issues in education brought on by the COVID-19 pandemic.
+Research that incorporates NLP methods for use with mobile and game-based platforms will be of special interest.
+We also plan to hold an expert panel to address how NLP technology can support urgent issues in education brought on by the COVID-19 pandemic.

 Suggested topics are listed below.
 We also welcome and urge submission of work in any of the suggested topics that addresses personalized learning.
 Papers with research that specifically addresses the urgent needs in education due to the pandemic, but also make sense in post-pandemic educational contexts are especially welcome.

 **Automated scoring/evaluation for written student responses**
-- Content​ ​analysis​ ​for​ ​scoring/assessment
+- Content analysis for scoring/assessment
-- Grammatical​ ​error​ ​detection​ ​and​ ​correction
+- Grammatical error detection and correction
-- Argumentation,​ ​discourse,​ ​sentiment,​ ​stylistic​ ​analysis,​ ​&​ ​non-literal​ ​language
+- Argumentation, discourse, sentiment, stylistic analysis, & non-literal language
-- Plagiarism​ ​detection
+- Plagiarism detection
-- Non-traditional​ ​genres​ ​(beyond​ ​essays)
+- Non-traditional genres (beyond essays)
-- Interest,​ ​motivation,​ ​and​ ​values​ ​in​ ​writing​ ​tasks
+- Interest, motivation, and values in writing tasks

 **Intelligent Tutoring (IT), Collaborative Learning Environments**
 - Educational Data Mining: Collection of user log data from educational applications
 - Game-based learning
 - Multimodal communication (including dialog systems) between students and computers
-- Knowledge​ ​representation​ & concept visualization ​in​ ​learning​ ​systems
+- Knowledge representation & concept visualization in learning systems

 **Learner cognition**
 - Assessment of learners' language and cognitive skill levels